stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 lacked.

   But for all of their monstrousness they were not unfamiliar to me.
-I knew too well what they must be&mdash;for was not the memory of that evil tiara at Newburyport still fresh?
-They were the blasphemous fish-frogs of the nameless design&mdash;living and horrible&mdash;and as I saw them I knew also of what that humped, tiaraed priest in the black church basement had so fearsomely reminded me.
+I knew too well what they must be--for was not the memory of that evil tiara at Newburyport still fresh?
+They were the blasphemous fish-frogs of the nameless design--living and horrible--and as I saw them I knew also of what that humped, tiaraed priest in the black church basement had so fearsomely reminded me.
 Their number was past guessing.
-It seemed to me that there were limitless swarms of them&mdash;and certainly my momentary glimpse could have shewn only the least fraction.
+It seemed to me that there were limitless swarms of them--and certainly my momentary glimpse could have shewn only the least fraction.
 In another instant everything was blotted out by a merciful fit of fainting; the first I had ever had.